rmartinshort/MyShake_simulation_supporting/README.md

 The script plot_mgrs_triggers.ipynb can be used to remake Figure 4.
 It makes use of the code in MGRS_corners.py, which attempts to generate shapely polygons from MGRS grid cells and plot them on a map.
 This has not been fully tested and may give strange results!

+### Training and testing random forest regressors for magnitude estimation

+This process is described in 'Magnitude_estimation_from_ground_motion.ipynb', which can also be used to remake Figure 5 from the paper.